lucifer7/spring-cloud-demo/README.md

 Service provide, with its replica compute-supplier0.

 ### 3. Ribbon Eureka
 A client side IPC(Inter Process Communication)[RPC?] library.
 Providing: load balancing, fault tolerance, multiple protocol(HTTP, TCP, UDP) support in an asynchronous and reactive model, caching and batching.
 This client will act as consumer to call Compute supplier for service.

 ### 4. Feign Eureka
+Declarative REST client
 A java to http client binder inspired by Retrofit, JAXR-2.0.
-Declarative(?)
 Making writing Web Service client easier.
 This client acts as Feign consumer

-Caution:
+Already contains Ribbon

+**Caution:**
 spring-boot-devtools will cause Feign @Autowired NullPointerException, which will can be solved by adding @ImportAutoConfiguration(FeignAutoConfiguration.class) to main app of Feign consumer.

-### 5. Zuul Gateway 微服务网关
+### 5. Zuul
+Router and Filter, Gateway
 Support reverse proxy and filter.
 Containing Ribbon to support client RPC load balancing.
 And also a circuit breaker.

 @EnableZuulProxy turn the Gateway app into a reverse proxy.